Meeting and surpassing all audience expectations every day.

 Some people go into their solitude and take stock of where they are.

-Many people do that actually.
+Many people do that, actually.

-And he was in the process of doing that, and the fact that the New York Times endorsed him brought him to tears.
+And the fact that the New York Times endorsed him brought him to tears.

 He cried.